Farwiza/Farwiza/README.md

 - 👋 Hi, I’m @Farwiza
 - 👀 I’m interested in Java, Golang, C#, C++, pyhton
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Pyhton and C
 - 💞️ I’m looking to collaborate on Dont know
 - 📫 How to reach me My email is alvihaiikal@gmail.com